Duke vs. Colorado Predictions & Picks - Women's NCAA Tournament Second Round

 Duke Schedule Analysis

-- Duke has nine wins versus Quadrant 2 teams, tied for the second-most in the country.
+- Duke has tied for the second-most Quadrant 2 victories in the nation (nine).

-- The Blue Devils have tied for the 45th-most Quadrant 3 victories in the country (seven).

 Duke 2022-23 Best Wins